 To add a round via Direct Input:

-- Use the orange “Add New…” button on the left side menu bar from any page in your account to quickly add a new round of investment.
-Or, go to Portfolio Management and select the tab for Rounds and then select the orange button on the right to “Add Round”.
+- Use the “Add New” button on the left side menu bar from any page in your account to quickly add a new round of investment.

 - Enter the Name of Round.

 - Select the Company from the drop-down list.

 - Enter the Closing Date or best estimate.

 - Select the Security Type from the drop-down list.
 Based on your selection of security type, a series of additional relevant fields will appear.

 - Enter as many of the fields as you wish.

 - Enter a Memo with any important notes related to the Round.